 “We all have a new story that is waiting to be written.
 It’s a story filled with more hope and joy than we could ever have imagined.
 It’s my goal to help clients imagine what could be, mourn what might have been, and move forward into their deepest longings.
 Along the way, I help clients to reflect on the impact of past events in their lives and identify new ways of being in relationship with themselves and others.”

 Bryan Patrick, QMHP-T

-Bryan is a Qualified Mental Health Professional Trainee (QMHP-T) in Virginia and Clinical Intern completing the Master of Arts in Clinical Mental Health Counseling at Liberty University.
-He is driven by a passion to see people experience transformation of mind, body, and spirit by identifying beliefs and behaviors that keep them from living fully into their true story.
-His clinical approach is informed by mindfulness-based cognitive therapy and attachment theory.
-Bryan previously served in pastoral ministry and has witnessed first-hand how unaddressed mental health issues lead to ministry burnout.
-In this second-half-of-life career, Bryan is especially interested in coming alongside those who care for others through ministry and helping them navigate the unique mental health challenges that can come with serving in ministry.
+Bryan is a Qualified Mental Health Professional Trainee (QMHP-T) in Virginia and will complete the Master of Arts in Clinical Mental Health Counseling at Liberty University in May 2024.
+Bryan’s clinical approach is informed by Attachment Theory, Internal Family Systems, and mindfulness-based interventions.
+Having previously served in pastoral ministry, Bryan is especially interested in coming alongside those who care for others through ministry and helping them navigate the unique mental health challenges that can come with serving in ministry.

 Gail Smith, BSN-BC, CGP

 Gail is a Certified Psychiatric-Mental Health Nurse.
 She earned a BSN from Hawaii Pacific University.
 Gail also graduated from the National Group Psychotherapy Institutes in Washington, DC, through the Washington School of Psychiatry with her certification in Group Psychotherapy.